 And at first I really did it.

-When I finally did have plenty of time and opportunity to go back, I simply forgot.
+And then, when things quieted down and I finally did have plenty of time and opportunity to go back, I simply forgot.
 I have no excuse.
 I had gotten caught up in my journey; I loved my other Pokémon, I was excited about getting Blaine’s badge before my friends, you had been pushed to the back of my mind, and I just forgot about it.
 When I remembered, I was already on the way to the Seafoam Islands to investigate rumours of Articuno sightings; I couldn’t just turn back.

 The evening after, we camped in the mountains of Seafoam, cold and shivering after a close call down in the caves, listening to merciless waves crashing against the rocks far below.
 I looked up at Charizard as he was gazing out towards the stars, his tail flame flickering dimly against his side, and I thought of the way that when he was feeling melancholy you’d always latch onto his neck and nudge his chin, and he’d roll his eyes like he was above this, even as he smiled – and in that moment, I missed you so much I wanted to cry.
 If I could have, I’d have retrieved you right then and there with a thousand apologies ready.
 But we were on a rocky island in the middle of the ocean, probably the farthest you could get from a Pokémon Center in all of Kanto.
 We were alone, me and the six I’d brought with me, and that was that.